sunnyhq-shi/projects/README.md

-## About ☀️
+## About Me
 Hi!
-I am Sunny (Hanqi) Shi, a junior at Swarthmore College majoring in statistics and minoring in computer science and philosophy.
-This repository contains the research and projects I have worked on.
+I’m **Sunny (Hanqi) Shi**, a junior at **Swarthmore College** majoring in **Statistics** and minoring in **Computer Science** and **Philosophy**.

+This repository is a collection of my research and projects, including work in :
+* Statistical learning research
+* Number theory research
+* Personal projects that explore applications of programming and data science in my daily life

+Feel free to explore — I’m always excited to share ideas and connect!

 ## [Predicting Flu Hospitalization Rates (2025)](flu_hospitalization)
 **Project Overview**